godotengine/emacs-gdscript-mode/README.md

 3. `--debug-navigation`
 4. `--debug-collisions --debug-navigation`

 The last selected option is saved for the next time you call `gdscript-godot-run-project-debug`.
-To remove debug options, you need to call the command with the universal argument again.
+To turn off debug options, you need to call the command with the universal argument again.

 ### Using Hydra